csmarz/Yin-Yang-Exhaustive-SearchExperiment/README.md

 ### Expeted Running Time

 The asymptotic time complexity for the solver programs is O(max(mn,2^(e))) where 'e' is the number of empty cells.
 The more empty cells in a Yin-Yang instance, the longer the program runs.

+For more information about Yin-Yang puzzle see https://erikdemaine.org/fonts/yinyang/ .